News

 Friends of the Fall Line – January 2025 Quarterly Meeting

-Meeting Highlights: January 15, 2025 Meeting Transcript 0:21 all righty welcome again to the first friends of the fall line meeting of 2025 0:27 we meet January April July and October each year to for Round Table updates and 0:34 discussions and and uh planning related to the fall line Trail I’m Brantley Tyndall the…
+Recording of the January Meeting Meeting Highlights: January 15, 2025 Meeting Transcript 0:21 all righty welcome again to the first friends of the fall line meeting of 2025 0:27 we meet January April July and October each year to for Round Table updates and 0:34 discussions and and uh planning related to the fall line…

 -